RWKarimi/E-commerce-pricing-tool/README.md

      - Random Forest Regressor leveraged multiple decision trees for better generalization.
      - Neural Network (MLP Regressor) tested for its ability to model complex, non-linear relationships.

-- All models were trained using a consistent preprocessing pipeline built with ColumnTransformer and Pipeline, ensuring reproducibility and effecient feature handling.
+- All models were trained using a consistent preprocessing pipeline built with ColumnTransformer and Pipeline, ensuring reproducibility and efficient feature handling.

 ### Model Performance